RadiantTec/VS-Code-Portable-Multi-OS-Manager/README.md

-# 💼 VS Code Portable Multi-OS Manager Version 0.0.1
+# 💼 VS Code Portable Multi-OS Manager · Version 0.0.1

+> **Purpose:** Simplify using Visual Studio Code portably across Windows, Linux, and macOS.
+> **Use Case:** Ideal for USB drives, multi-boot setups, or users maintaining isolated VS Code environments per OS.
-The project is currently not fully stable/tested.
-Use at your own discretion.
+> **Status:** Experimental — use at your own discretion.

-The projects aids in making a **portable pendrive hostable vscode** which works across the 3 os windows, linux and macOS, while enabling to maintain different versions of vscode for each os.
-Each version for a os share the same data folder optimising resource usage across versions.

-Also it can be used specifically for local use in a specific os by simply copying the folder for that os in to the system, and making use of tools for that os to maintain the different versions of vscode.
+---

+This project provides a **portable, USB-hostable VS Code setup** that works across **Windows, Linux, and macOS**, while allowing you to maintain **multiple VS Code versions per OS**.

+It can also be used locally on a single OS by copying only that OS’s folder and using its included updater tools.

-A **cross-platform portable VS Code environment** that allows you to easily:
+A **cross-platform portable VS Code environment** that lets you:

-- Install and maintain multiple VS Code versions per OS
+- 🧩 Install and maintain multiple VS Code versions per OS
-- Automatically update to the latest versions
+- 🔄 Automatically update to the latest releases
-- Share extensions, settings, and user data across Windows, Linux, and macOS
+- ⚙️ Share extensions, settings, and user data across systems
-- Launch VS Code directly without installation
+- 🚀 Launch VS Code without installation
-- Keep everything fully self-contained and portable (USB-ready)
+- 💾 Keep everything self-contained and portable (USB-ready)

 ---